Skip to content Skip to footer navigation

 Air fryers promise tasty 'fried' foods without the oil.

-Although they perform more like mini-ovens than deep fryers, they can be used to cook many food items you'd normally deep fry, shallow fry or grill – and some can even roast and bake food.
+Although they perform more like mini-ovens than deep fryers, they can be used to cook many food items you'd normally deep fry, shallow fry or grill – and as air fryers have evolved and grown in popularity, so too have the things you can do in one.
+They can be used to make your own crispy fries from scratch, cook frozen foods such as chicken nuggets, and grill smaller cuts of meat as well as roast and bake.

 Here we explain how air fryers work, what you can make in them, controls and features to look out for, and much more.